Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 graph = CreateDglData().feat2graph_list(bs3)

 ```
-Wherein, the args of `indices` specify the selected part to read and write, instead of all files.
+Wherein, the args of `indices` specify the selected parts to read and write, instead of all files.

 ## Contact us